pendle-finance/documentation/docs/FAQ/General.md

 \text{Implied Yield} = \left[\left(1 + \cfrac{\text{YT Price}}{\text{Value of underlying amount YT represents} - \text{YT Price}}\right)^\cfrac{365}{\text{Days to expiry}}\right] - 1
 $$$

-**Floating APY**
+**Long Yield APY**

-Floating APY is the extrapolated APY of buying YT at the current price, assuming underlying APY remains constant.
+Long Yield APY is the extrapolated APY of buying YT at the current price, assuming underlying APY remains constant.
 This value can be negative, meaning that the current underlying APY will be less than the cost of buying YT.

 **Fixed APY**